markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 2. Use the Math object to add randomness to the game

+3. Merge and switch branches

-3. Convert player and enemy data to custom objects
+4. Convert player and enemy data to custom objects

-4. Merge feature branch
+5. Merge object branch and update `master`

-## Create Feature Branch
+## Create a Feature Branch

 Starting a new feature means we'll need a new branch.
 Let's revisit our Git workflow:

 1. Use the `git branch` command to verify that you are in the `develop` branch.
 If not, switch to `develop` before proceeding (e.g. `git checkout develop`).

-2. Use the command `git checkout -b feature/objects` to create and switch to the new branch.
+2. Use the command `git checkout -b feature/random` to create and switch to the new branch.

 ## Use the Math Object